Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 There are several things a travel-lover can do to ensure that her garden stays happy while she’s away.
 One of them is xeriscaping.
-This garden design technique relies in part on selecting drought-resistant perennials and other plants that require infrequent watering.
+This garden design technique relies in part on selecting drought resistant perennials and other plants that require infrequent watering.

 Read on to learn which plants will resist wilting (or worse, dying) in dry spells or while you’re off having fun on vacation.
 Your garden will look so good, your neighbors won’t even realize you’re away.